 The Connections standards are critical to engaging students and helping them become lifelong language users.
 Making connections to other disciplines and information is essential to motivating students and providing a purpose for language learning.
-The Connections standards were designed to help students connect with native speakers and authentic materials to access information and insights that may not be available outside the target language and culture.
+Helping students connect with native speakers and authentic materials increases their access to information and insights that may not be available outside the target language and culture.
 These standards are highly relevant to the 21st-century skills as they encourage language learners to use technology and a variety of literacy skills to connect with other cultures and communities.